jezzsantos/ServiceStack.Webhooks/README.md

 * GET /webhooks/subscriptions/{Id} - gets the details of the subscription
 * PUT /webhooks/subscriptions/{Id} - updates the subscription
 * DELETE /webhooks/subscriptions/{Id} - deletes the subscription
+* GET /webhooks/subscriptions/search - gets the subscribers for a specific event

 This allows any users of your web service to create webhook registrations (subscribers to webhook events) for the events you raise in your service.